bevyengine/rfcs/rfcs/45-stageless.md

 The most important way we can configure systems is by telling the scheduler *when* they should be run.
 The ordering of systems is always defined relative to other systems: either directly or by checking the systems that belong to a label.

-There are two basic forms of system ordering constraints:

-1. **Strict ordering constraints:** `.strictly_before` and `.strictly_after`
-   1. A system cannot be scheduled until "strictly before" systems have been completed during this iteration of the schedule.
-   2. Simple and explicit.
-   3. Can cause unnecessary blocking, particularly when systems are configured at a high-level.
-2. **If-needed ordering constraints:** `.before` and `.after`
-   1. A system cannot be scheduled until any "before" systems that it is incompatible with have completed during this iteration of the schedule.
-   2. In the vast majority of cases, this is the desired behavior.
-Unless you are using interior mutability (or accessing something outside of the ECS), systems that are compatible will always be **commutative**: their ordering doesn't matter, and these constraints behave "as-if" they were strict.
-   3. Note that if-needed ordering constraints are transitive. `a.before(b)` and `b.before(c)` implies `a.before(c)`.
-This behavior, while intuitive, can have some unexpected effects: it occurs even if the chain is broken by a **spurious** constraint (in which the two systems are compatible).

 Applying an ordering constraint to or from a label causes a ordering constraint to be created between all individual members of that label.
 If an ordering is defined relative to a non-existent system or an unused label, it will have no effect, emitting a warning.
 This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system labels exist, but continue to (mostly) work if those systems or labels are not present.